What is an anti-competitive agreement?

-UK Law and EU Law
+UK and EU law

 What needs to be established for an agreement to be anti-competitive?

-Affects trade in the UK or EU respectively.
+- which affects trade in the UK or EU respectively.

-Which Agreements are seen as Anti-Competitive?
+Which agreements are seen as anti-competitive?

 The following types of arrangement are generally prohibited under Chapter 1 and Article 81:

-Agreements which fix prices (both purchase and selling prices)
+- agreements which fix prices (both purchase and selling prices);

-Agreements which share sources of supply
+- agreements which share sources of supply;

-What happens if a company is found to have breached Chapter 1 or Article 81?
+What happens if a company breaches Chapter 1 or Article 81?

-A fine of up to 10% of the company’s global turnover
+- a fine of up to 10% of the company’s global turnover;

-Is it just the Company who will liable?
+Is it just the company who will liable?

-Are there any exemptions to the rule in Chapter 1 or Article 81
+Are there any exemptions to the rule in Chapter 1 or Article 81?

 I own a small company; do I need to be aware of these provisions?